Héctor Camacho Jr.

-Héctor Machito Camacho Herrera Jr. (born September 20, 1978) is an American-born Puerto Rican professional boxer and published writer residing in Phoenix, Arizona, United States.
-He started boxing professionally at the age of 18 years old.
+Héctor "Machito" Camacho Herrera (born September 20, 1978) is an American-born Puerto Rican and Mexican professional boxer and published writer residing in Phoenix, Arizona, United States.
+He started boxing professionally at the age of 18.
 He is the son of the late three-time world champion Héctor "Macho" Camacho and the nephew of Felix "Showtime" Camacho.
 In 2007, 2010, 2014, and 2016, he won the World Boxing Council (WBC) Caribbean Boxing Federation (CABOFE) Light Middleweight title.
 His mother was born in Monterrey, Nuevo León, Mexico.

 Early life and education

 Hector Camacho Jr. was born and raised in New York City.
-His parents were quite young and did not marry; his father was Hector Camacho, then 16 years old, who lived in Spanish Harlem.
+His parents were quite young and did not marry; his father was Héctor Camacho, then 16 years old, who lived in Spanish Harlem.
 The senior Camacho, nicknamed "Macho", became an amateur boxer and, later a professional.

 The boy was nicknamed "Machito".
 He grew up admiring his father's fighting skills and imitating him, and was more interested in fighting than school.
 At the age of eight, Camacho Jr. was noted for doing mock sparring with his dad before his father's world title defense on June 13, 1986, against Edwin Rosario at Madison Square Garden in New York City.
 That night, the boy wore a Puerto Rican flag outfit.

 Professional career

 His fight against the former world champion Jesse James Leija resulted in a no contest, after Leija's team protested the awarding of the fight on points to Camacho.
 The fight was stopped in the fifth round due to an unintentional headbutt by Leija that opened a cut over Camacho's eye.
 Camacho indicated he did not want to continue.
 The referees went to their scorecards to determine the winner, and gave Camacho the decision.
 Many fans felt he quit in the fight.

 Camacho is a member of Team Fight to Walk, which raises money to support spinal cord research.
 Other boxers, including Boyd Melson, Demetrius Andrade, Shawn Estrada, Steve Cunningham and Deandre Latimore, help support this organization.

 In 2002, Camacho lost for the first time, to Omar Weis from Argentina, by a decision in ten rounds.

 On July 9, 2005, Camacho Jr. and his father co-starred an undercard in Tucson, Arizona.
 After riding into the ring on a fake bull, Camacho Jr. proceeded to knock out Francisco Barra in the second round.
 A riot in the audience followed his father's win that night; it is not known if Camacho Jr. had a role in the riot.

-Camacho fought against Andrey Tsurkan at the Boardwalk Hall in Atlantic City, New Jersey on June 10, 2006.
+Camacho fought against Andrey Tsurkan at the Boardwalk Hall in Atlantic City, New Jersey, on June 10, 2006.
 Tsurkan won by a TKO in the 8th round.

 In July 2007, Camacho lost a decision to Don Juan Futrell.
 Camacho came in overweight at 161 pounds and was outworked by the 150-pound Futrell.
 Sports journalists thought Camacho's hopes for any future title contention were in doubt based on his condition and performance in that fight.